Inside a Heist of U.S. Chip Designs, as China Bids for Tech Power

 A UMC spokesman denied the allegations and declined to comment further.
 Jinhua did not respond to requests for comment.

 First, UMC lured away engineers from Micron’s Taiwan operations with promises of raises and bonuses, according to Taiwanese authorities.
-Then, it asked them to take some of Micron’s secrets with them, according to Micron’s court filings and authorities.
+Then, it asked them to bring some of Micron’s secrets with them, according to Micron’s court filings and authorities.
 The engineers illegally took with them more than 900 files that contained key specifications and details about Micron’s advanced memory chips, authorities said.

-Micron grew suspicious, according to its court documents, after discovering that one of its departing engineers had turned to Google for instructions on how to wipe a company laptop.
+Micron grew suspicious, according to its court documents, after discovering one of its departing engineers had turned to Google for instructions on how to wipe a company laptop.
 Later, at a recruiting event in the United States aimed at Micron employees, Jinhua and UMC showed PowerPoint slides that used Micron’s internal code names when discussing future chips it would make, according to the court documents.

 Alerted by Micron, Taiwanese police tapped the phone of one Micron engineer, Kenny Wang, who was being recruited by UMC.
 According to an indictment in Taiwan against Wang and others, UMC reached out to Wang in early 2016 using Line, the smartphone messaging app, while he was still working for Micron.
 UMC explained it was having problems developing its memory chip technology.
-Wang then grabbed the information it needed from Micron’s servers and later used it to help UMC’s design.
+Wang then grabbed the information it needed from Micron’s servers, and later used it to help UMC’s design.
 Police said Wang received a promotion at UMC.

 When investigators showed up at UMC’s offices early last year, police said, some employees rushed to hide what they had taken from Micron.
 Wang and another former Micron employee gave laptops, USB flash drives and documents to an assistant engineer, who locked them in her personal locker.
 She then left the office with Wang’s phone — the one that police had tapped, which was quickly tracked down.